nspcc-dev/neo-go/docs/cli.md

 - `ops` -- show the opcodes of currently loaded contract
 - `run` -- executes currently loaded contract

-Use `help` command to get more detailed information on all possibilities and particular commands.
+Use `help` command to get more detailed information on all options and particular commands.
 Note that this VM is completely disconnected from the blockchain, so you won't have all interop functionality available for smart contracts (use test invocations via RPC for that).